LindenParkesLab/nctpy/README.rst

 Requirements
 ------------

-Currently, ``network_control`` works with Python 3.6 and requires the following dependencies:
+Currently, ``nctpy`` works with Python 3.9 and requires the following core dependencies:

-    - numpy (tested on 1.19.5), and
+    - numpy (tested on 1.23.4)
-    - scipy (tested on 1.5.4)
+    - scipy (tested on 1.9.3)
+    - tqdm (tested on 4.64.1)

+The ``utils`` module also requires:

+    - statsmodels (tested on 0.13.2)

+The ``plotting`` module also requires:

+    - seaborn (tested on 0.12.0)
+    - nibabel (tested on 4.0.2)
+    - nilearn (tested on 0.9.2)

-There are some additional (optional) dependencies you can install (note, these are only used for i/o and plotting and only need to be installed if you want to run the notebooks in ``network_control/tests/``):
+There are some additional (optional) dependencies you can install (note, these are only used for i/o and plotting in the Python notebooks located in the `scripts` directory):

-    - pandas (tested on 1.1.5)
+    - pandas (tested on 1.5.1)
-    - statsmodels (tested on 0.12.2)
-    - matplotlib (tested on 3.3.4)
+    - matplotlib (tested on 3.5.3)
-    - seaborn (tested on 0.11.1), and
+    - jupyterlab (tested on 3.4.4)
-    - jupyterlab (tested on 3.0.16)
+    - sklearn (tested on 0.0.post1)

+If you want to install the environment that was used to run the analyses presented in the manuscript, use the environment.yml file.

 Basic installation
 ------------------

-Assuming you have Python 3.6 installed, you can install ``network_control`` by opening a terminal and running the following:
+Assuming you have Python 3.9 installed, you can install ``nctpy`` by opening a terminal and running the following:

 .. code-block:: bash

-    pip install network_control
+    pip install nctpy

 What's New
 ----------
-    - v0.0.4: initial package release for network_control
+    - v0.0.4: initial package release for nctpy
     - v0.0.5: added options for specifying timescales, integration function, gramian function, better estimation of the number of time points, and optimal energy example

 Questions
 ---------